The Consumer Revolution

 But the speed at which they adapt and how they evolve is still undetermined.

-A Realistic Future
+A Realistic Future for Retail Stocks

 In an interview with Jose Neves, the founder of Farfetch, a luxury fashion online platform, he claims that retails stores “are not going to vanish and will stay at the center of the seismic retail revolution that is only just getting started.”
 So what exactly does that mean?